-MISS6232/6332 Contemporary Mission Methods and Movements (2 or 3 hours) Taylor
+MISS6332 Contemporary Mission Methods and Movements (3 hours)

 This course is designed to familiarize students with the most current mission methods being employed on mission fields throughout the world.
 Students are also led to examine some of the movements that are impacting the work of missions.
 An example of the kind of movement studied is a church planting movement.
 Students are also led to develop skills in developing mission strategies.
 Prerequisite: MISS5330 Introduction to Christian Missions.